kpn/cachetory/README.md

 |:---------------------------------------|:-----------------------------------------|
 | `cachetory.backends.sync.RedisBackend` | `cachetory.backends.async_.RedisBackend` |

 The URL is forwarded to the underlying client, which means one can use whatever options the client provides.
-The only special case is `redis+unix://`: the leading `redis+` is first stripped and the rest is forwarded.
+The only special case is `redis+unix://`: the leading `redis+` is first stripped and the rest is forwarded to the client.

-All the cache operations are **atomic**, including `get_many` and `set_many`.
+All the cache operations are **atomic** in both sync and async, including `get_many` and `set_many`.

 ### Memory